 I used to buy those baby carrots for vegetable dips.
 I know that I will never buy them again!!!!

-The rumor mentions the “white covering” which is the chlorine resurfacing.
+The rumor mentions that the “white covering” on older carrots is the chlorine resurfacing.
 This is absolutely false.
 The white blush that appears on carrots is merely a process of damaged tissue (peeled, in this case) drying out.
 This process occurs naturally on any carrots, even those grown organically.